Starting an LLC in DC is Easy!

 - full list of Washington DC naming guidelines

-Next, do a DC LLC name search with the Department of Consumer and Regulatory Affairs to find out if your name is available.
+Next, do a DC LLC name search with the Department of Licensing and Consumer Protection to find out if your name is available.

-If your business name is available and meets guidelines, you’ll be able to register it when you file your Articles of Organization with the Department of Consumer and Regulatory Affairs.
+If your business name is available and meets guidelines, you’ll be able to register it when you file your Articles of Organization with the Department of Licensing and Consumer Protection.

 Is the URL available?
 Before you commit 100% to a name, check to see if there’s a good web domain available.